What you will learn in this article:

 - Reduce alcohol to no more than 3 drinks per week

-- Do the full Elimination Diet (explained in Cooking for Hormone Balance > Amazon link).
-The Elimination Diet (where you eliminate gluten, dairy, eggs, soy, corn, nightshade vegetables and peanuts) will help you reduce the inflammation, hence the symptoms.
+- An Elimination Diet (where you eliminate gluten, dairy, eggs, soy, corn, nightshade vegetables and peanuts) will help you reduce the inflammation, hence the symptoms.

 - Eat organic as much as possible.

-- Add 2 tablespoons of freshly ground flaxseed once per day (Flaxseed, even though contains phytoestrogens, it helps to reduce the “bad estrogens”) – helps with estrogen detoxification and add fiber to promote good bowel movement
+- Add 2 tablespoons of freshly ground flaxseed once per day (Flaxseed, even though contains phytoestrogens, it helps to reduce the “dirty” estrogens) – helps with estrogen detoxification and add fiber to promote good bowel movement

 - Support your liver – it’s the key organ responsible for estrogen detoxification.